apache/trafficcontrol/docs/source/tools/compare.rst

 Usage with Docker
 =================
 A Dockerfile is provided to run tests on a pair of instances given the configuration environment variables necessary.
 This will generate configuration file routes using ``genConfigRoutes.py``, and add them to whatever is already contained in ``traffic_ops/testing/compare/testroutes.txt``, then run the ``compare`` tool on the final API route list.
 Build artifacts (i.e. anything output files created by the `compare` tool) are placed in the `/artifacts/` directory on the container.
 To retrieve these results, the use of a volume is recommended.
 The build context *must* be at the root of the Traffic Control repository, as the tools have dependencies on the Traffic Control clients.

+Arguments can be passed to the genConfigRoutes.py script by defining the build-time argument ``MODE``.
+By default it expands to ``-s`` to allow the generation of CDN snapshot routes.
+It is not necessary to pass ``-k``/``--insecure``, as the Dockerfile will do that implicitly.

 In order to use the container, the following environment variables must be defined for the container at runtime:

 TO_URL
 	The URL of the reference Traffic Ops instance